 Anne is a spunky, freckle-faced redhead with a strong will, a ripe imagination, and lips that never stop talking.
 As an orphan, she gets sent to Green Gables where Matthew and Marilla Cuthbert were expecting to get a boy to help on the farm.
 Anne makes a mistake and gets off to a bad start with a neighbor who becomes friends with Anne.
 At school, Anne locks horn with a handsome boy named Gilbert Blythe, who pulls her hair and calls her "Carrots."

 As Anne grows up, she begins to mature and focus on her studies.
 She and Gilbert forge a stronger friendship through their classes at the Queen's Academy.
 Matthew gets ill and dies and Marilla begins to go blind.
 Anne returns to Green Gables to care for her.
 Gilbert gives up his teaching position in Avonlea so that Anne can teach there and still care for Marilla.
 The girl gets the guy one day, but readers have to read the rest of the series to get to that happy ending.

 A book or movie doesn't have to be famous to be great.
 If you take time to listen, happy ending stories are all around us.
-If you're having too many down days and your favorite happy ending stories can't even pick you up, it's time to contact BetterHelp and find a counselor to help.
+If you're having too many down days and your favorite happy ending stories can't even pick you up, it may be time to reach out to a counselor.
 Like the main characters in all these stories, there's love and life waiting for you around the corner as well.